-For each course, students need to carry out an individual, in most cases, assignment that is usually accompanied by a short oral presentation.
-This assignment (both written essay and oral presentation) is graded with 40% of the overall grade of each course.
-The type and nature of each assignment, along evaluation rubrics for assignments and weight attached to each one, is presented to students, at the start of the semester through the course outline.
-As an example, such a graded assignment may require preparing an answer to a theoretical question (for instance, discussion of a quote from an academic article or judgment or discussion of a legislative proposal) which involves extended research, rational analysis and critical thinking.
+For each course, students need to carry out an individual and a group assignment.
+These two assignments are graded with 20% and 15%, accordingly.
+The type and nature of each assignment is presented to students at the start of the semester through multiple avenues of communication, such as in the course outline, course study guides, on the platform, as well as explained and discussed during the synchronous teleconferences (as noted above).
+These graded assignments may require preparing an answer to a theoretical question (for instance, discussion of a quote from an academic article or judgment or discussion of a legislative proposal) which involves extended research, rational analysis and critical thinking.
 Other graded assignments may include responding to a problem question, which involves comprehensive understanding of the legal issues found therein and effective legal techniques in resolving these legal issues using relevant statutory law and case law.
-Preparing this assignment, gives the students the opportunity to conduct research, either individually and/or in groups (in case of a group assignment), on a specific topic using the University library as well as electronic resources (approximate time for assignment preparation -written essay and oral presentation - 40 hours).
+Specific assignment topics for each course, evaluation rubrics for assignments and weight attached to each one, are described in detail in the Study Guide of each course and posted on the platform.
+Preparing these two assignments, gives the students the opportunity to conduct research, either individually and/or in groups (thus interacting with each other, with the material of the course, and with the instructor), on a specific topic using the online databases of the University library as well as other electronic resources.